-Steven C. Taylor, a member of the Senior Foreign Service with the rank of Minister Counselor, was appointed as Acting Chief Information Officer (CIO) for the U.S. Department of State on August 1, 2012, and was confirmed on April 3, 2013.
+Steven C. Taylor, a member of the Senior Foreign Service with the rank of Minister Counselor, was appointed as Acting Chief Information Officer (CIO) for the U.S. Department of State on August 1, 2012, and was appointed by the Secretary of State on April 3, 2013.
 As CIO, he is responsible for the Department’s information resources and technology initiatives and provides core information, knowledge management, and technology (IT) services to the Department of State and its 260 overseas missions.
 He is directly responsible for the Information Resource Management (IRM) Bureau's budget of $310 million, and oversees State’s total IT/ knowledge management budget of approximately one billion dollars.

 Preceding his assignment as CIO, he was the Department’s Deputy Chief Information Officer (DCIO) and Chief Technology Officer of Operations from June, 2011.